-Mainly because there really isn’t a lot of girls screamers and there defiantly isn’t a band like mine with a girl vocalist
+Mainly because there really aren’t a lot of girl screamers and there definitely isn’t a band like mine with a girl vocalist

-Is it harder to get respect from your own band members because your female?
+Is it harder to get respect from your own band members because you are female?

 No not at all.
 We are all bros/broskinis.